 Common setup issues

-- Your Site URL must match what you see in the browser.
+• Your Site URL must exactly match the browser URL

 How to troubleshoot your site

-Right-click your site, click Inspect, open the Console.
+Right-click your site, click Inspect, and open the Console tab.

 OneSignal.User.PushSubscription.id

-Go into your onesignal.com dashboard > Audience > Subscriptions page and search for your Subscription ID.
+Go to OneSignal.com > Audience > Subscriptions and search for the ID returned above.

-How to search the OneSignal dashboard for your Subscription ID.
+Search your OneSignal dashboard for the Subscription ID.

 SdkInitError: OneSignal: This web push config can only be used on … Your current origin is …